Oliverckb/Smart_access_control_system/README.md

 Usage:

-1. Download the audio code from base station.
+Step 1.
+Download the audio code from base station.

-2. Volume up and play the audio using phone speaker close the microphone sensor.
+Step 2.
+Volume up and play the audio using phone speaker close the microphone sensor.

-3. Wait to unlock.
+Step 3.
+Wait to unlock.